jmkng/zenin/README.md

 > migrating, and inserting seed data.
 > Do not run these tests when Zenin is pointed to a repository with valuable data.

-Use the makefile to run tests.
+Use the makefile to run tests:

 ```
 go clean -testcache && make test